mysticflute/dotfiles/README.md

 [NVM](https://github.com/nvm-sh/nvm) is a version manager for node.js.
 Follow the [installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating), then [install a version of node](https://github.com/nvm-sh/nvm#usage).

-To install the latest LTS version of node:
+To install the latest LTS (Long-Term Support) version of node:

 ```sh
 nvm install --lts